Hot Water System Installation, Repairs and Quotes by Qualified, Experienced Heating Engineers

 - Also, often referred to as “instantaneous”, a continuous flow Hot water system heats only as much water as you need, when you need it.
 They aren’t truly instantaneous – it can take a few seconds before hot water starts flowing from the tap, especially when there’s a fair distance of pipe between the Hot Water System and the tap.

 - Most models use gas, but electric models are available.

 - As there are no heat losses as with water stored in a tank, they’re often cheaper to run than storage systems.

-- The size you need depends more on the number of hot water outlets the heater has to serve than on the number of people in the household.
-We can help to find the right capacity for your home.
+- The size you need (flow rate in litres per minute) depends more on the number of hot water outlets the heater has to serve than on the number of people in the household.
+As a general rule, for a two-bathroom house you need a flow rate of about 22–24 L/min.
+We are more than happy to help you find the right capacity for your home.

 Our qualified technicians may suggest replacing the hot water system rather than replacing parts.
 This would be because it is not cost effective to replace a part or if the hot water system is old and corroded.
 They will be able to advise you on the most suitable hot water unit dependent on your individual circumstances they are as conscious as you are about saving you money.